mauricio-gamonal/mauricio-gamonal.github.io/index.md

 My work explores the interface between Quantum Mechanics and Gravity, both from theoretical and phenomenological perspectives.
 I have recently studied the physics of purely gravitational models of cosmic inflation and its consequences for precision cosmology.
 However, I will be soon pushing towards the fully quantum regime, particularly within the framework of the spinfoam approach to quantum gravity.

-Previously, I graduated of a MSc in Theoretical Physics and a BSc in Physics, both at the Pontificia Universidad Católica de Chile, under the supervision of Prof. Jorge Alfaro.
+Previously, I graduated of a MSc in Theoretical Physics and a BSc in Physics, both awarded by the Pontificia Universidad Católica de Chile, under the supervision of Prof. Jorge Alfaro.